Tarceva Tablets - Erlotinib 150mg

 Packing: Pack of 30 Tablets

-TARCEVA is a targeted therapy.
-Tarceva is classified as a epidermal growth factor receptor (EGFR) inhibitor - protein-tyrosine kinase inhibitor.
+TARCEVA is targeted therapy.
+Tarceva is classified as an epidermal growth factor receptor (EGFR) inhibitor - protein-tyrosine kinase inhibitor.
 It works by helping to stop cancer cells from growing.

 Tarceva medicine is used for :

 Treatment of patients with locally advanced or metastatic non-small cell lung cancer (NSCLC).

 Treatment of patients with locally advanced, unresectable or metastatic pancreatic cancer.

 Tarceva works by slowing cancer cell growth.
 It binds to a certain protein (epidermal growth factor receptor-EGFR) in some tumors.

 Nausea, vomiting, loss of appetite, mouth sores, dry skin, eye dryness/irritation, or unusual eyelash growth may occur.
 Changes in diet such as eating several small meals or limiting activity may help lessen the chance of nausea.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.